The Bankrate promise

-Here are five of the best inflation hedges to help protect your portfolio against inflation, and two areas that you want to avoid if you see sustained inflation looming on the horizon.
+Here are five of the best inflation hedges to help protect your portfolio against inflation, and two areas that you want to avoid if you think we’re in for a period of sustained inflation.

 5 ways investors can stay protected against inflation